keboola/developers-docs/extend/custom-science/quick-start.md

 Name of the table in *Storage* is not important.
 Let's name it **in.c-main.custom-science-example**.

-[TODO - add text/link explaining how to create the table] [TODO - the output bucket has to be created as well (but the output table will be created automatically)]
+For instructions on how to create a table, go to [TODO]().

+The bucket to write the output of the application to has to exist.
+We will use the **out.c-main** bucket.
+The output table will be created automatically.

 #### Step 4.2 - Create the Application
 Go to *Applications* - *New Application* - *Custom Science R*, and press *Add configuration* in which you will set the input and output mapping and repository as explained below.